ceramic-sf/quick-boi-source/bolq.md

 If there is a gene for some mental trait, such as being afraid of heights, the mind can overcome that.
 This is because the mind is a universal computer, and so can find a new way of thinking that counteracts the effect of the gene.

-*There is no inherited thought that cannot be overriden by the universal nature of the mind.*
+*There is no inherited thought that cannot be overridden by the universal nature of the mind.*

 ### Art is objective